booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/May/spiritual-gifts-show-how-different-spiritual-gifts-can-be-used-in-the-church/2024-05-28-spiritual-gifts-show-how-different-spiritual-gifts-can-be-used-in-the-church-27.md

 ---
 title: "The Choir's Calling - Tom's Stories 27"
-date: 2024-05-28
+date: "2024-05-28"
 permalink: "stories/2024/May/spiritual-gifts-show-how-different-spiritual-gifts-can-be-used-in-the-church/"
-description: The story follows Sarah's journey to overcome her self-doubt and fears and embrace her calling as the choir leader in her church, with the encouragement of her pastor and the support of the church community.
-It explores themes of spiritual gifts, overcoming fears, embracing one's purpose, and the transformative power of music and worship in glorifying God.
+description: "The story follows Sarah's journey to overcome her self-doubt and fears and embrace her calling as the choir leader in her church, with the encouragement of her pastor and the support of the church community.
+It explores themes of spiritual gifts, overcoming fears, embracing one's purpose, and the transformative power of music and worship in glorifying God."
-theme: Spiritual Gifts, Overcoming Fear and Self-Doubt, Embracing One's Calling, Encouragement and Community Support, Transformative Power of Music and Worship, Faith, Courage, and Glorifying God
+theme: "[Spiritual Gifts, Overcoming Fear and Self-Doubt, Embracing One's Calling, Encouragement and Community Support, Transformative Power of Music and Worship, Faith, Courage, and Glorifying God]"
 tags: "Tom's Stories"
 ---
 #The Choir's Calling